olgagab/no_show_appointments/README.md

 ## Analysis Project - No Show Appontments
 In this Udacity project, we'll be analyzing a 100k-record dataset, associated with medical appointment records in Brazil.
-The goal is to identify factors important in predicting if a patient is likely to show up for their scehduled appointment.
+The goal is to identify factors important in predicting if a patient is likely to show up for their scheduled appointment.

 ## Key takeaways
 (1) Younger patients generally tend to show up for their appointments more frequently.
 In particular, there seems to be a higher probability for children under 5 and patients in their 50's to show up.